 As a professional, e-tailer or logistics provider, every shipment is a promise to your customer.
-Using a world leader like DHL is a sign of confidence, but what happens when the inevitable happens?
+Using a world leader like DHL express is a sign of confidence, but what happens when the inevitable happens?
 Loss, damage, theft...
 The question ofDHL parcel insurance becomes crucial.
 But is the default option really adapted to the needs of professionals in 2025?

 Understanding DHL Parcel Insurance: The Default Solution